zuvy/powerschool-cpm/powerschool-cpm/README.md

 ## Usage Example

-1. Create a new workspace folder
-2. Add a `ps_webroot` directory
+1. Open any folder in VS Code as your workspace
-3. Configure your PowerSchool server URL in settings
+2. Configure your PowerSchool server URL in settings
-4. Open the workspace - the extension will automatically sync
+3. Click the PowerSchool icon in the activity bar to browse and sync files
-5. Edit files locally, then use PowerSchool's web interface to upload changes
+4. Edit files locally, then publish them back to PowerSchool using the extension commands

 ## Future Features